NeogitOrg/neogit/CONTRIBUTING.md

 prior to minimize the risk of multiple people working on the same thing simultaneously; or to discuss some specifics of the feature.

-Neogit draws heavy inspiration from [Magit](https://magit.vc/), but aims to be its own thing.
-Many of our features are inspired by Magit, such as the branch keybindings.
+`Neogit` draws heavy inspiration from [`Magit`](https://magit.vc/), but aims to be its own thing.
+Many of our features are inspired by `Magit`, such as the branch keybindings.

 ## Architecture